ejpgraham/abstractedly/README.md

 ### Developer and User stories:
 - ~~The User can create custom keywords~~ Completed!
 - ~~The User can view abstracts that share a custom keyword~~ Completed!
+- ~~The developer improves site speed by reducing the number of database queries and limiting elements that are displayed on each view~~ Completed!
 - The User can search journals by a certain date, or range of dates
-- The User can add new journal feeds on their own
+- ~~The User can add new journal feeds on their own~~ Completed!
-- The Application automatically generates keywords if none are available
+- ~~The User can search abstracts by keyword~~ Complted!